 Currently, drone delivery platforms are being developed by certain large organizations globally.
 The Company's partnerships with its development partners, which include the University of Toronto, a leading Canadian university, and various corporate partners, provide the Company with access to Canadian RPAS experts to accelerate Canadian development of the Company's technology.
 The Company competes with companies in the drone, or RPAS, industry.
-Although there are several drone start-up companies operating in Canada, management of the Company is not aware of any other Canadian-based company that is developing a drone delivery platform at this time.
 As the regulatory and working framework in Canada for commercial drone operators becomes more developed over time, particularly for BVLOS operations, it is anticipated that barriers to entry into this sector will become strict, providing first movers with a competitive advantage.
 Although the Company anticipates that competition in the drone market will increase over time as the industry matures, this competition will be limited due to the increased barriers to entry.

-The market size for commercial drone use is growing at a rate of 19% compounded annual growth rate (BI Intelligence, Business Insider July 20, 2015).
+The market size for commercial drone use is growing.
 The growth of commercial drone services is expected to grow rapidly as retailers, service organizations and government agencies are looking at ways to offer better, faster and more affordable logistic delivery services to their respective customers.
 With the growth of on-line shopping, just-in-time logistic solutions are being demanded by on-line retailers.
 In 2013, \$136 billion was purchased by Canadians on-line who had their products delivered via a logistics provider (Statistics Canada).
 The Company is in the process of capturing a portion of this logistics market to drive its revenue growth and profitability.

-Based on the Transport Canada RPAS regulations which will came into force on June 1, 2019, the Company secured various flight approvals by becoming fully compliant with the new regulations.
+Based on the Transport Canada RPAS regulations which came into force on June 1, 2019, the Company secured various flight approvals by becoming fully compliant with the new regulations.
 The Company's early entry into the Canadian drone delivery sector assisted the Company in obtaining Transport Canada certifications and approvals ahead of competitors.
-The Company continues to conduct commercial testing in Southern Ontario and Southern Alberta in order to prove the safety of its aircraft while at the same time commencing commercial operations.
-The Company currently has several SFOC applications being processed by Transport Canada.
-Upon receiving such approvals, the Company will have achieved commercializing of its drone delivery logistics platform.
+The Company continues to conduct testing in Southern Ontario and Southern Alberta in order to prove the safety of its aircraft while at the same time commencing commercial operations.
+The Company currently has several SFOC applications approved by Transport Canada, which have supported the Company's ongoing commercialization of its drone delivery logistics platform.
 The Company has received approval from Transport Canada to commence testing of its largest drone with a 400 lbs cargo capability.
-Subject to successful testing and the receipt of all required approvals from the Government of Canada, the Company intends to expand on its commercial operations in 2021 focusing on both remote community initiatives and rural and suburban commercial customers.
+Subject to successful testing and the receipt of all required approvals from the Government of Canada, the Company intends to expand on its commercial operations in 2022 focusing on both remote community initiatives and rural and suburban commercial customers.

-The Company expects to be the first to market in Canada in achieving commercialization of a drone delivery logistics platform.
-Management believes that the Company's partnership with Air Canada Cargo, its engagement with leading industry development groups, including the University of Toronto and aeronautics organizations, along with the Company's list of co-development partners and commercial partners has given the Company a first mover advantage in this next generation industry.
+The Company was the first to market in Canada in achieving commercialization of a drone delivery logistics platform.
+Management believes that the Company's partnership with Air Canada Cargo, its engagement with leading industry development groups, including DSV, EIA, UBC and aeronautics organizations, along with the Company's list of co-development partners and commercial partners has given the Company a first mover advantage in this next generation industry.